Matt Vierling Player Props: Tigers vs. Guardians

 - Vierling is hitting .248 with six doubles, two home runs and seven walks.

-- Vierling has reached base via a hit in 16 games this season (of 30 played), and had multiple hits in six of those games.
+- Vierling has picked up a hit in 54.8% of his 31 games this year, with at least two hits in 19.4% of them.

-- In 30 games played this season, he has gone deep in two of them.
+- In 31 games played this year, he has hit a homer in two of them.

-- In 16.7% of his games this season, Vierling has had at least one RBI.
-He's picked up more than one in 10.0% and driven in three or more of his team's runs in one contest.
+- Vierling has driven in a run in five games this season (16.1%), including three games with more than one RBI (9.7%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.